linKhehe/ZaneAPI-docs/docs/api.rst

         Content-Type: image/gif

     :statuscode 200: Manipulation was a success.
-    ::query magnitude: the magnitude of the content aware scaling.
+    :query magnitude: the magnitude of the content aware scaling.
-    ::query token: your api-key. (see :ref:`auth`)
+    :query token: your api-key. (see :ref:`auth`)
-    ::resheader Authorization: your api-key. (see :ref:`auth`)
+    :resheader Authorization: your api-key. (see :ref:`auth`)